MicrosoftDocs/azure-stack-docs/azure-stack/hci/migrate/migrate-vmware-requirements.md

 ## Azure Migrate project requirements

-Existing Azure Migrate customers that have already done VM discovery need to [create a new Azure Migrate project](migrate-hyperv-prerequisites.md#create-an-azure-migrate-project) for migration to Azure Stack HCI.
-You cannot use existing Azure Migrate projects for migration.
+If you have an existing Azure Migrate project with VM discovery complete, you need to [create a new Azure Migrate project](./migrate-vmware-prerequisites.md#create-an-azure-migrate-project) for migration to Azure Stack HCI.
+You can't use existing Azure Migrate projects for migration.

 ## Next steps